mvaneijgen/simple-screenshot/README.md

 # screenshot-generator

-Generate screenshots on multiple device widths from a site_map.xml file (tested with a Yoast sitemap)
+Generate screenshots of a website from a url

 ## Instalation